Answered By: Anna Shparberg

 If a book is not where the catalog says it should be, there are a few possible reasons.
 It may be awaiting re-shelving, or someone may be reading it right now.
 The book might also be lost.

-In the rare cases when the book cannot be found you may request it through Interlibrary Loan (ILL), and ask the library to consider ordering a replacement copy.
+In the cases when the book cannot be found you may request it through Interlibrary Loan (ILL), and ask the library to consider ordering a replacement copy.

 Related Topics